Mugambi99/Financial-analysis-projects/RFM Model/Readme.md

 | Transactions | Profit is missing | Various columns have nulls that is insightful in analysis |          | No duplicates | Cancellation status need to be updated   | List price format should be corrected  |
 |Impact |Regulatory implications like fines.
 Reputational damage from litigation|  | Missed opportunity in accurate segments| Skewed data leading to inaccurate analysis| Memory cost implications

+**Accuracy issues**
+-	DOB was inaccurate for the “Customer Demographic” and missing an age column.
+-	“Transaction” the profit realized in the year is missing.
+It important to indicate profit enabling the analyst accessing how they company is performing
+**Mitigation:**
+-	Adjust the DOB for the specific customer.
+The error indicated he is the only customer born in 1814 as opposed to the next born in 1930
+-	Add an age column to see the age distribution of the customers **Completeness**
+-	There is vital data that will give more description of the customer such as the job title and job industry category in “Customer Demographic”.
+-	The number of customer id is incomplete
+-	Columns such as product class, brand, standard cost, product line and product date sold is vital information that assist the tracking changes in cost and revenue details for forecasting
+**Consistency**
+-	In the sheets “Customer Demographic” and “New customer” have some inconsistency in the column named gender.
+Clarification is vital.
+**Uniqueness**
+-	There are no duplicates across all datasests provided.
+**Relevancy**
+-	In the sheet “Customer Demographic” there is a column named default that has no relevancy to the data.
+-	In the “Transaction” sheet cancelled ordered should be filtered.
+The cancelled orders are 589, this causes skewness in the data when not properly dealt with.

 ### TASK TWO

 >Sprocket Central Pty Ltd has given us a new list of 1000 potential customers with their demographics and attributes.
 However, these customers have prior transaction history with the organisation.